 In addition to wage replacement and medical benefits, workers compensation benefits normally include disability benefits and death benefits.
 It can also help reduce the liability that employers must shoulder if and when an employee injures themselves or falls ill while on the job.

 Some people mistakenly believe that homeowners associations can do away with workman’s comp.
 But, the opposite is actually true.
-Even if an HOA only has a functioning board and an HOA management company, worker compensation insurance is still essential for a number of reasons.
+Even if an HOA only has a functioning board and an HOA management company, worker compensation insurance for HOA communities is still essential for a number of reasons.

 1. State-Required